PCW-series Technical Details and Trivia

 - (different for each model)

-- Although the Z80 could only access a maximum of 64K of memory, a total of 256K, or even 512K could be installed on a PCW, and using bank switching the PCW could access the extended physical memory.
+- Although the Z80 could only access a maximum of 64K of memory, a total of 256K, or even 512K could be installed on a PCW, and using bank switching the PCW could access all the extended physical memory.

 - The first PCWs circuit boards came with just 11 devices plus 8 memory chips.
 This was because the disk controllers, video logic, and everything else needed were integrated into a single gate array chip.